 - Helps to manage Vitamin B2 Deficit.

-- Helps kill the harmful bacteria, fungai, and micro-organisms in the body.
+- Helps kill the harmful bacteria, fungi, and micro-organisms in the body.

 - It relaxes the muscles and nerves during stress.